hippiex/hippiex.github.io/_posts/2011-04-25-railo-ec2-amazon-linux.markdown

 published: true
 ---

-After following the Comments on Ben's blog about EC2 and Railo I dedcided to type up my notes in case they might help anyone.
-This assumes you know how to setup an account and the firewall.
-There is a GUI on the amazon site to do all this and setup your security files to SSH.
-If not google and you can find videos.
+After following the comments on Ben's Blog about running `Railo` on `EC2`.
+I decided to post my notes in case they might help someone.
+This assumes you know how to setup an account and the firewall on Amazon AWS.
+There is a GUI on the amazon site to do all this.
+It can be done pretty easily with a little trial and error.

 * Setup an EC2 account and launch an Amazon Linux AMI instance with the security settings to have ports :20, 21, 22, 80, 3306,8888 open.
 * Once it's launched ssh to your new instance as ec2-user